-When you terminate, retire, or reach age 65 while employed by an Association and your Account balance exceeds \$5,000, you can choose to have all or 50% of your Account paid in a monthly annuity.
+When you terminate, retire, or reach age 65 while employed by an Association and your Account balance exceeds \$5,000, you can choose to have your Account paid in a monthly annuity.

-If you decide to have all or 50% of your account paid in a monthly annuity, you get to choose the type of annuity you will receive.
+If you decide to have your account paid in a monthly annuity, you get to choose the type of annuity you will receive.
 The exact amount of your monthly annuity depends on: